Hardback Book Printing

 We strongly suggest you have a wire bound proof printed for an extra £15.
 This copy is ideal for proof reading.
 Changes (spelling, formatting etc) can be made by you at this stage for no additional charge.
 Once you are happy with the wire bound proof we will then supply you with the bound hardback sample.

-2 - The bound hardback copy
+2 - The bound hardback sample

-The total price includes an un-laminated but perfect bound sample copy.
+The total price includes an un-laminated but bound hardback sample copy.
 This allows you to see exactly how your final book will look and feel.
 Any changes at this stage (no matter how small) will incur a re-setup fee of £60.

 We do not recommend this but...